Sparse Estimation using Bayesian Hierarchical Prior Modeling for Real and Complex Linear Models: The Bessel K Model for Real and Complex Signal Representation

-In order to get insight into the impact of $\epsilon$ on the MAP estimator \eqref{eq:map_general} with penalty term \eqref{eq:weightedl2pm}, we follow the approach in \cite{Figueiredo} and consider the case when $\matr{H}$ is orthonormal, i.e., when $\vect{h}_l^\hermit\vect{h}_k=\delta_{k,l}$, $k,l = 1,\ldots,L$, where $\delta_{k,l}$ is the Kronecker delta.
-In this case the optimization \eqref{eq:map_general} decouples into $L$ independent scalar optimization problems.
-Furthermore, when the 2-L prior model realizes an $\ell_1$ penalty term, i.e., the pdf \eqref{eq:palphareal} (real case) or \eqref{eq:palphacomplex} (complex case) is selected, the MAP estimator coincides with the soft-thresholding rule
+In order to get further insight into the impact of $\epsilon$ on the EM algorithm, we follow \cite{Figueiredo} and let $\Hmat$ be orthonormal such that the EM update of the estimate of $\w$ decouples into $N$ independent scalar optimization problems. \Fig~\ref{fig:estimationrules}(a) visualizes the EM estimator for different values of $\epsilon$.
+Clearly, the EM estimator approximates the soft-thresholding rule for large values of $\Re\{\h_i^\hermit\y\}$ and as $\epsilon$ decreases the threshold value increases, thus, encouraging sparsity.

-where $\mathrm{sign}(x)=x/|x|$ is the sign function.
-For an arbitrary value of $\epsilon$, we cannot compute $\hat{\vect{\alpha}}_{\mathrm{MAP}}$ in closed form.
-Therefore, we make use the EM algorithm as implemented in \cite{Figueiredo} to approximate the MAP estimator.
-Figure~\ref{fig:EstimationRulesL2} visualizes the estimation rule for different values of $\epsilon$.
-Note that as $\epsilon$ decreases, more components of the estimate are pulled towards zero since the threshold value increases, thus encouraging a sparser solution.